ps-mr/LinqOnSteroids/website/website.md

 <!--the elaboration scripts and statistics-->

 # Credits
-This project benefitted from code and ideas of many different people:
+This project benefited from code and ideas of many different people:

 - Paolo G. Giarrusso (project leader)
 - Klaus Ostermann